-30 Controlling worker exposure to ENMs is one of the first steps in a risk-based approach to 31 responsible development of nanotechnology.
-NIOSH will increase its effort with private 32 sector partners to evaluate the extent of adherence with risk management guidance, with 33 initial focus on evaluating the effectiveness of engineering control measures.
-Significantly 34 more field research is needed to address questions raised about possible human health 35 risks in exposed nanotechnology workers and to develop guidance for medical screening 36 and prospective epidemiologic studies.
+Controlling worker exposure to ENMs is one of the first steps in a risk-based approach to responsible development of nanotechnology.
+NIOSH will increase its effort with private sector partners to evaluate the extent of adherence with risk management guidance, with initial focus on evaluating the effectiveness of engineering control measures.
+Significantly more field research is needed to address questions raised about possible human health risks in exposed nanotechnology workers and to develop guidance for medical screening and prospective epidemiologic studies.

 NIOSH will continue to work with NNI agencies and a broad range of national and international private and public partners to develop research-based information and guidance to protect workers involved with ENMs.
 The results being produced by NIOSH will continue to serve as the foundation for meeting the critical NNI research needs related to human hazard and exposure assessment, exposure mitigation, risk assessment techniques, risk management practices, and human medical surveillance and epidemiology.
-NIOSH has developed formal collaborations with the National Toxicology Program (National Institute of Environmental Health Sciences, NIEHS), CPSC, Occupational Safety and Health Administration (OSHA), and DOD.
-It has also developed productive informal interactions with additional agencies, including the U.S. Environmental Protection Agency (EPA), NIST, DOE, and FDA.
+NIOSH has developed formal collaborations with the National Toxicology Program (National Institute of Environmental Health Sciences, NIEHS), CPSC, DOD, and the Occupational Safety and Health Administration.
+It has also developed productive informal interactions with additional agencies, including the U.S. Environmental Protection Agency (EPA), NIST, DOE, and the Food and Drug Administration.

-8 National Institutes of Health
+National Institutes of Health (NIH)

-9 The National Institutes of Health is the primary Federal agency for conducting and 10 supporting medical research.
-The NIH mission is to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance 11 12 health, lengthen life, and reduce the burdens of illness and disability.
-Toward these ends, 13 NIH leadership realizes that advances in nanoscience and nanotechnology have the 14 potential to make valuable contributions to biology, medicine, and related disciplines, which 15 in turn could contribute to a new era in healthcare.
-The Federal agencies' R&D investments, 16 for example, have resulted in advanced materials, tools, and nanotechnology-enabled 17 instrumentation that can be used to study and understand biological processes in health and 18 disease.
-NIH-supported R&D efforts, in particular, are bringing about new paradigms in the 19 detection, diagnosis, and treatment of common and rare diseases, resulting in new classes 20 of nanotherapeutics and diagnostic biomarkers, tests, and devices.
+The National Institutes of Health is the primary Federal agency for conducting and supporting medical research.
+The NIH mission is to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce the burdens of illness and disability.
+Toward these ends, NIH leadership realizes that advances in nanoscience and nanotechnology have the potential to make valuable contributions to biology, medicine, and related disciplines, which in turn could contribute to a new era in healthcare.
+The Federal agencies' R&D investments, for example, have resulted in advanced materials, tools, and nanotechnology-enabled instrumentation that can be used to study and understand biological processes in health and disease.
+NIH-supported R&D efforts, in particular, are bringing about new paradigms in the detection, diagnosis, and treatment of common and rare diseases, resulting in new classes of nanotherapeutics and diagnostic biomarkers, tests, and devices.